Washington State Nonprofit Corporation

 - Annual reports

 Nonprofits in Washington don’t have to file initial reports.
 You are required to file an annual report, however, due on the last day of the anniversary month your nonprofit was formed.
 If you initially formed your company online, you can use the email you submitted in the filing wizard to begin your annual report.
 Otherwise, you can download and mail the PDF form, called a Nonprofit Corporation Annual Report.
-The fee is $10, or with expediting, $60.
+The fee is $10 ($60 for expedited processing).

 From a tax standpoint, Washington State doesn’t see a nonprofit much differently than a for-profit corporation.
 If you will do any taxable activities in Washington, you must register with the Department of Revenue.
 There are limited tax exemptions for activities and donations related to fundraising, including B & O and retail sales tax, but only for certain organizations.
 See our guide to Washington business taxes to learn more.